Open a PDF version to print this topic

 Get to know your menstrual cycle

-You're more likely to get pregnant (conceive) if you have sex in the most fertile times of your cycle.
-That means having sex every day or two around the time you ovulate (release an egg).
+You are more likely to get pregnant (conceive) if you have sex in the most fertile times of your cycle.
+That means having sex every day or 2 around the time you ovulate (release an egg).

-Family Planning has a good pamphlet about how to recognise when you're most fertile.
+Sexual Wellbeing Aotearoa has information on how to recognise when you are most fertile.

 HealthInfo recommends the following pages